 Six times a year, children grades 1-6 will come together to contribute the gifts of their voices to our worship services in the Sanctuary.
 Rehearsals are held during Fellowship Hour in the Sanctuary.

-Coming of Age is offered every other year opposite the OWL program.
+Our Coming of Age program is offered every other year.
 In it, 7th & 8th graders work with a group of mentors to explore UU history, theology, and begin to form their own ideas about “The Ultimate.”
-Coming of Age will be conducted in Spring of 2020 over ten workshops, and all 7th & 8th grade students are expected to participate.
+Coming of Age will be conducted over ten workshops, and all 7th & 8th grade students are expected to participate.